Net4uCA/DATASET-FOR-DYNAMIC-HAND-GESTURE-RECOGNITION-SYSTEMS/README.md

   publisher={Elsevier}
   }

-## The dataset is available here.
+## Download the dataset
 https://ieee-dataport.org/documents/dataset-dynamic-hand-gesture-recognition-systems

-## The associated results are presented here:
+## Our findings are presented in our paper, which can be accessed here
 https://www.sciencedirect.com/science/article/pii/S1389128622000172

 # Instructions: